 - Liner installation

-The liability issues alone make professional work worth it.
-If something goes wrong with DIY chimney work and you have a fire, your insurance may not cover it.
+The liability alone makes the pro route worth it.
+If a DIY job goes sideways and you have a fire, your insurance may leave you holding the bill.

 Q: What's included in your written estimate?